Skip to Main Content

 Can I use generative AI for referencing?

-Where you have used generative AI to assist you with your assignment, you usually should acknowledge this.
+Where you have used generative AI to assist you with your assignment, you should acknowledge this.
 An acknowledgement might look something like this:

 Whilst the writing is my own and I take responsibility for all errors, ChatGPT was used to create the initial section structure for this essay.